jantimon/css-exclude/README.md

 ## How does it work?

 *css-exclude* is a [postcss](https://github.com/postcss/postcss) processor similar to autoprefixer.
-So this library works with any preprocess whith inline source map support.
+So this library works with any preprocess with inline source map support.
 Right now there are [tests for **sass** and **less**](https://github.com/jantimon/css-exclude/tree/master/test)